jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 (CIS) Critical Security Controls and
 MITRE Adversary Tactics, Techniques
 \& Common Knowledge (ATT\&CK).
 We
-realize that there isnt going to be one universal framework (or language or well, anything) to rule them all, but we certainly believe in the importance of peaceful
+realize that there isn’t going to be one universal framework (or language or well, anything) to rule them all, but we certainly believe in the importance of peaceful